 Vision

-Set in the heart of nature, Project Stillpoint will be a place for a series of large-scale installations, a studio complex, and a creative initiative where David Teeple’s lifelong exploration of water finds permanent form.
-Site-specific works will be embedded in the terrain, shifting with the seasons, revealing the unseen forces that shape our perception of space, time, and matter.
+Set in the heart of nature, Project Stillpoint is being established as a cultural center that brings people together in a series of large-scale installations, a studio complex, and a creative initiative where David Teeple’s lifelong exploration of perception and place finds permanent form.
+Site-specific works will be embedded in the terrain, shifting with the seasons, revealing the unseen forces that shape our experience of space, time, matter, and our own sense of self.

-It will be a landscape in conversation with itself, shaped not only by the natural elements, but by works that amplify the subtle interactions between water, glass, and light.
+It will be a landscape in conversation with itself, shaped not only by the natural elements, but by a series of perceptual stations that amplify the subtle interactions between water, glass, light, metal and stone.
 The land and the installations it frames will embody a living relationship, responding to time, weather, and the movement of those who participate.

 Project Stillpoint will be both lens and threshold, a place where perception expands, where the boundaries between observer and environment dissolve.
-It will be a living field of perception, a site where art and elemental forces converge, drawing visitors into a deeper awareness of the world as it is, and as it might be.
+It will be a living field of experience, a site where art and elemental forces converge, drawing visitors into a deeper awareness of who we are and of the world as it is and as it might be.

 25 Cuboid Stack, 2017, Glass, water, aluminum, steel, sunlight, 144” x 144” x 30”